D13ya/kubesquire/walkthroughs/01-secure-supply-chain.md

 resources:
   - ../../base
-  - ../../components/network-policies  # If you fetched these or created them
+  # Ensure you have fetched or created these components.
+  # See Phase 2 for creating the network-policies component.
+  # - ../../components/network-policies
-  - ../../components/service-mesh-istio
+  # - ../../components/service-mesh-istio

 # Common labels for all resources
 commonLabels: